How Much Does a Radon Mitigation System Cost in 2025?

 Testing and Inspection

-If you suspect radon in your home or water supply, you can hire a professional to do a test for $150 to $800.
-You can also opt to purchase a DIY radon testing kit for $12 to $250, though the results are not as reliable.
+If radon is suspected in the home or water supply, a professional test can be conducted for $150 to $800.
+You can also purchase a DIY radon testing kit, though the results are less reliable.

 Foundation Improvements

-Your home’s foundation will help determine the radon mitigation method required, which can impact costs.
-In homes with fully unfinished basements, your contractor might suggest basement sealing in conjunction with an active or passive ventilation system.
-This costs approximately $4,600.
+The home's foundation will help determine the radon mitigation method required, which can impact costs.
+In homes with fully unfinished basements, the contractor may suggest basement sealing in conjunction with an active or passive ventilation system.

 Homes with a crawl space but no foundation slab may require encapsulation.
 Crawl space encapsulation costs anywhere from $1,500 to $15,000.
 This involves installing plastic vapor barriers and sealing them along their edges, with PVC pipe underneath to create a vacuum.
-If you also have an exterior mitigation system installed, you usually get a price break on your total cost.
+If an exterior mitigation system is also installed, there is often a price break in the total cost.

 Radon Mitigation System Costs by Type